se-sic/VaRA-Tool-Suite/docs/source/vara-ts/vara-buildsetup.rst

 Build VaRA with vara-buildsetup
 ===============================

-`vara-buildsetup` is the tool used to install and build VaRA.
+:ref:`vara-buildsetup` is the tool used to install and build VaRA.

 Installation
 ------------